GoogleCloudPlatform/professional-services/examples/dataflow-flex-cicd/README.md

 We will utilize Google Cloud Builds ability to build a container using a Dockerfile as documented in the [quickstart](https://cloud.google.com/cloud-build/docs/quickstart-docker).

 In addition, we will use a CICD pipeline on Cloud Build to update the flex template automatically.

 ## Dataflow Pipeline
 [WordCount Example](wordcount.py) - The Wordcount pipeline is a batch pipeline which performs a wordcount on an input text file (via --input flag) and writes the word count to GCS.
 The output format is determined by the value of the --format flag which can be set to either text, avro or parquet.

 ## Getting started
-To test out the CICD pipeline end-to-end:
+To run the CICD pipeline end-to-end:

 1. Create a fork/copy of this repo on Github or Cloud Source Repositories, or start a new one.
 2. Trigger a manual or automated build as explained in the [CICD](#CICD) section.
 3. Run the template as explained in the [Running Flex Templates](#Running-flex-templates) section.
 4. Monitor the job progress in the Dataflow job history page.
-5. Make an update to your pipeline (e.g. change the name of one of the transformation step)
-6. Apply step 2 and 3 and observe change to the dataflow job through the job graph or the output.

 ## CICD